 Applications for the 2024 N.H.
 Moose Hunt Lottery will be available in late January 2024; watch huntnh.com for your chance to apply online or by mail.

 For license/permit fees, success rates by region and WMU, a photo gallery of past hunts, and Q&As on the moose hunt and the lottery, visit huntnh.com.

 The Wildlife Heritage Foundation of New Hampshire auctions one moose hunting permit as part of a program to support the conservation of wildlife and natural places in N.H.
 The permit allows the holder to harvest one moose of either sex.
 All auction proceeds benefit the Wildlife Heritage Foundation of New Hampshire.

 Bidder’s packets become available in the spring, and bids are opened in early August.
-Visit nhwildlifeheritage.org or contact the Wildlife Heritage Foundation of N.H., PO Box 3993, Concord, NH 03301.
+Visit nhwildlifeheritage.org or contact the Wildlife Heritage Foundation of N.H., 54 Portsmouth Street, Concord, NH 03301.

 The Wildlife Heritage Foundation of New Hampshire is the official non-profit partner of the New Hampshire Fish and Game Department.
 The Foundation raises money to support projects such as Operation Land Share, signs at Wildlife Management Areas, and the Conservation K-9 program.
 Funding for the Foundation’s grant program comes from individual and corporate donors, as well as the annual moose hunt permit auction.

 - The largest bull moose ever taken in New Hampshire weighed in at 1,040 pounds, dressed weight, in 1993.
 Live weight of this moose would have been approximately 1,400 pounds.
 The largest cow ever taken dressed at 815 pounds.